Early Man (film): Release

-Early Man was released in the United Kingdom on 26 January 2018, by StudioCanal.
+Early Man was released in the United Kingdom on 26 January 2018 by StudioCanal.
 StudioCanal also distributed the film in France, Germany, Australia and New Zealand.
 In the United States, it was released on 16 February 2018, by Lionsgate, through its Summit Entertainment label.
-In Canada, It was released by eOne Films on the same day.
+In Canada, it was released by eOne Films on the same day.

 Reception

 Box office

-Early Man was a massive failure, grossing only $8.2 million in North America and $46.3 million in other territories (including $15.8 million in the United Kingdom) for a worldwide gross of $54.6 million, against its budget of $50 million, it was deemed a box office bomb.
+Early Man was deemed a box-office bomb, grossing only $8.2 million in North America and $46.3 million in other territories (including $15.8 million in the United Kingdom) for a worldwide gross of $54.6 million, against its budget of $50 million.

 North America

 In the United States and Canada, Early Man was released alongside Black Panther and was projected to gross $5–$7 million on its opening weekend at 2,494 areas.
 However, it made just $849K on its opening day, far below projections.
 It opened to just $3.1 million at the box office, and $4.2 million on its President's Day weekend, averaging just $1,279 per cinema.
 This placed it seventh, and with the fourth-worst opening for an animated movie playing in over 2,000 theatres at the time, below Delgo, All Dogs Go to Heaven 2 and Teacher's Pet.
-The poor opening was considered to be due to the simultaneous release of the highly anticipated Black Panther.
+The poor opening was attributed to the simultaneous release of the highly anticipated Black Panther.
 Early Man dropped by 44.4% on its opening weekend, grossing $1.7 million and ranking tenth, while averaging $711 per theatre.
 On its third weekend, it dropped by 72.6% and dropped from 2,494 cinemas to just 897 cinemas.
 It made $486K on its third weekend, averaging just $542 per cinema.

 International

 The film opened in the United Kingdom on 26 January 2018, and opened at fourth with $2.8 million, it stayed at fourth for another two weeks until moving down to sixth on its fourth week, making $2.1 million on its second weekend (dropping by 25.8%), and $1.5 million on its third week (dropping by 26.3%).

-The top five international markets for the movie were United Kingdom ($15.7 million), France ($6.7 million), Spain ($3.3 million), Germany ($1.7 million) and Italy ($1.6 million).
+The top five international markets for the movie were the United Kingdom ($15.7 million), France ($6.7 million), Spain ($3.3 million), Germany ($1.7 million) and Italy ($1.6 million).